DedSecInside/TorBot/README.md

 [![](https://img.shields.io/badge/Made%20with-Python-red.svg?style=flat-square)]()

 ### Features
-1. Onion Crawler (.onion).(Completed)
+1. Onion Crawler (.onion)
-2. Returns Page title and address with a short description about the site.(Partially Completed)
+2. Returns Page title and address with a short description about the site
-3. Save links to database.(PR to be reviewed)
+3. Save links to database
-4. Get emails from site.(Completed)
+4. Get data from site
-5. Save crawl info to JSON file.(Completed)
+5. Save crawl info to JSON file
-6. Crawl custom domains.(Completed)
+6. Crawl custom domains
-7. Check if the link is live.(Completed)
+7. Check if the link is live
-8. Built-in Updater.(Completed)
+8. Built-in Updater
-9. TorBot GUI (In progress)
-10. Social Media integration.(not Started)
-11. Build visual tree of link relationship that can be quickly viewed or saved to an image file (Completed)
+9. Build visual tree of link relationship that can be quickly viewed or saved to an image file

 ...(will be updated)

 ## Contribute
-Contributions to this project are always welcome.
+If you're interested in contributing to this project, we welcome new features!

-To add a new feature fork the dev branch and give a pull request when your new feature is tested and complete.
-If its a new module, it should be put inside the modules directory.
-The branch name should be your new feature name in the format <Feature_featurename_version(optional)>.
-For example, <i>Feature_FasterCrawl_1.0</i>.
-Contributor name will be updated to the below list. 😀
+To submit a feature, fork the dev branch and submit a pull request when your feature is fully tested and complete.
+If it's a new module, please place it in the modules directory.
+Please name your branch in the format <Feature_featurename_version(optional)>, e.g. <Feature_FasterCrawl_1.0>.
+Your name will be added to the contributors list. 😀
 <br>

 <b> NOTE : The PR should be made only to `dev` branch of TorBot. </b>